Nakatolynn/FullStack-v1-TaskManagementSystem/README.md

 ### Authentication and Authorization

-User authentication is done using the login endpoint.
+User authentication is done using the login Enpoint.
+Register User Endpoint allows users to register on the application.
 When a user is authenticated a JWT token with basic user data,a JWT Token is returned.
 Authorization set up has been added to the swagger page.
 Simply login then click the Authorize icon where you will paste the token.

+##### Task Management Road Map

+GetAllTasks Endpoint returns all tasks of the application in the DB Context .
+GetTaskByTaskId- Retrieves Task by Task Id GetTasksByUserId- Retrievs Tasks of a given User CreateTask-Creates new Entities(tasks) that are persisted to the Databases UpdateTask-Updates the Entity's Details in the DB Context.
+DeleteTask- Deletes and entity by Id

 ### Logging